misterion/ko-process/README.md

 $manager->wait(); //we have auto respawn for 10 forks
 ```

-Let`s explain you are writing something like queue worker based on AMPQ.
+Let`s explain you are writing something like queue worker based on PhpAmqpLib\AMPQ.
 So yoy can write something like this
 ```php

 use PhpAmqpLib\Connection\AMQPConnection;